generiekzaakafhandelcomponent/suwinet-simulator/README.md

 ### Simulated service endpoints:

-The services baseurl is <simulator-url>/ws/, the following services are supported:
+The services baseurl is \<simulator-url\>/ws/, the following services are supported:
-  1. <simulator-url>/ws/KadasterDossierGSD-v0300/v1 - PersoonsInfo
+  1. \<simulator-url\>/ws/KadasterDossierGSD-v0300/v1 - PersoonsInfo
-  2. <simulator-url>/ws/KadasterDossierGSD-v0300/v1 - ObjectInfoKadastraleAanduiding
+  2. \<simulator-url\>/ws/KadasterDossierGSD-v0300/v1 - ObjectInfoKadastraleAanduiding
-  3. <simulator-url>/ws/UWVDossierInkomstenGSD-v0200/v1 - UWVPersoonsIkvInfo
+  3. \<simulator-url\>/ws/UWVDossierInkomstenGSD-v0200/v1 - UWVPersoonsIkvInfo
-  4. <simulator-url>/ws/UWVDossierInkomstenGSDDigitaleDiensten-v0200/v1 - UWVPersoonsIkvInfo
+  4. \<simulator-url\>/ws/UWVDossierInkomstenGSDDigitaleDiensten-v0200/v1 - UWVPersoonsIkvInfo
-  5. <simulator-url>/ws/RDWDossierDigitaleDiensten-v0200/v1 - KentekenInfo
+  5. \<simulator-url\>/ws/RDWDossierDigitaleDiensten-v0200/v1 - KentekenInfo
 find example client requests in src/main/resources/suwinet/data/ExampleRequests The simulator uses basic authentication.

+### testing with SoapUI

+SoapUI is an easy tool to test SOAP WS endpoints.
+When importing a WSDL in your SoapUI Project it will generate the requests for the available endpoints.
+The WSDL files are stored at resources/suwinet/Diensten/\<service\>/\<version\>/Impl/BKWI.wsdl
 ### Adding test responses

 The location of the responses is src/main/resources/suwinet/data/Responses/<BR>